 - Where the Survivor Filter Pro X fares better: Where do I start?
 This filter can remove more contaminants (viruses, heavy metals), has a higher micron rating (0.01 vs. 0.2), and a bigger filter life (100,000 liters vs 50,000 liters) than the Katadyn Pocket Microfilter.

 - Where the Katadyn Pocket Microfilter fares better: The only thing this portable water filter seems to do better than the Survivor Filter Pro X is churning out water.
-Its flow rate (1 liter per minute) is almost double than the Pro X’s (0.5 liter per minute).
+Its flow rate (1 liter per minute) is almost double the Pro X’s (0.5 liters per minute).

 Final Verdict: Should You Buy Survivor Filter Pro X?

 The Survivor Filter Pro X is an exciting product.
 It can remove viruses, bacteria, heavy metals and common pollutants from water.
 This model also comes with a 3-stage water filtration system and is warrantied for a lifetime.
 Because of this, this portable water filter is definitely worth your money.

 More articles about Water Filters and Hydration Packs

 Here you can find all of my other articles comparing some of the best hiking water filters and hydration packs.

 Mins Lukas Savela is a travel writer whose main focus is adventure travel.
 His passion for wildlife and nature has carried him to many countries in the world.
 He loves hiking the best trails on earth and sharing his experiences through writing.
 He hopes his experiences will help more people to start their own adventures and appreciate the world surrounding them a little bit more.